-Most of the places on my ever-growing Bucket List are about fun and adventure.
+Most of the places on my ever-growing bucket list are about fun and adventure.
 My bucket list is full of amazing sights I want to see with my own eyes and incredible activities I want to experience for myself.
-But a few of the things on my list are more reflective, thought provoking and emotional.
+But a few of the things on my list are more reflective, thought provoking and emotional like visiting the 9/11 Memorial in NYC.

-I’m lucky, in that I didn’t have to live through the horror of 9/11.
+I’m lucky, in that I didn’t have to live through the horror of 9/11 in NYC.
 In 2001, I had yet to leave my home on Africa’s Serengeti Plains, and so had never even heard of the Twin Towers on the day of the attacks.
 By the time I learned about those fateful events, most of the rubble had already been cleared away.

-But if I had known of the Towers before they fell, they’d definitely have been on my Bucket List.
-The 9/11 Memorial certainly was.
+But if I had known of the Towers before they fell, they’d definitely have been on my bucket list.
+The 9/11 Memorial in NYC certainly was.

-I first visited New York City in August 2008.
+I first visited NYC in August 2008.
 Yet it was another two years before I caught my first glimpse of the slowly growing Freedom Tower, and then only from a distance, from the deck of a boat on the Hudson River.

 It wasn’t until February 2011 that I finally stood at Ground Zero myself.
 Even so, this was still seven months before the 9/11 Memorial was official opened to the public.
 So on that occasion we had to be content with peering through the fences surrounding the construction site.